Souhail-O/igr204-baby_names/README.md

 The center graph, on the other hand, illustrates the yearly evolution of top 10 attributed names of all time.
 The choice of the stacked graph here is justified by the *Pop-Out* effect it generates, as each name is encoded by a different color, allowing the viewer to immediately see how the popularity of names rises and falls.

 ## **Visualization 2**:
+This segment uses Dash with Plotly, to try to answer these questions :
+ - Is there a regional effect in the data?
+ - Are some names more popular in some regions?
+ - Are popular names generally popular across the whole country?

+The Dashboard includes :
  - a choropleth map showing the distribution of names across departments ;
  - a stacked bar chart showing the 10 most frequent names.

 One of these visualisations acts as 'input' and filters the second one, the 'output'.
 By default, the 'input' visualisation is the choropleth but the user can change it if he or she so wishes it.

- - If the choropleth map is the 'input', then by clicking on a department, the stacked bar chart will show the ten most frequent names in the chosen department ;
+ - If the choropleth map is the 'input', then by clicking on a department, the stacked bar chart will show the ten most frequent names in the chosen department.
+This is particularly useful to see regional effects and see the popularity of names within a region.
  - If the stacked bar chart is the 'input', then by clicking on a name, the choropleth map will show the distribution of the chosen name across all departments.

 As 'input', there exist two versions for the choropleth map :
  - 'Population' shows the number of births by department ;
  - 'Max names' shows the most frequent name by department.
+This graph is also useful to see regional effects across the country, on a glance).

 There also exist multiple filters :
  - A filter by gender (girls, boys or both) ;